tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 Q: Why is my inlet/outlet/other patch cells malformed / big / not created?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A: Your inlet/outlet/other patch does not coincide with (internal) faces of the cells of the base block mesh.
+A: Maybe your inlet/outlet/other patch does not coincide with (internal) faces of the cells of the base block mesh.
 You may also need to apply a sufficient level of refinement.
+See also :ref:`Limitations of SnappyHexMesh`.

 Q: I'm getting refinement in unexpected locations, or weird results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^